-The Rabbitat film has been viewed over 4000 times (11,000 in March 2014) since it was posted on Vimeo, 9 months ago!
+The Rabbitat film has been viewed over 4000 times (13,000 in November 2014) since it was posted on Vimeo, 9 months ago!
 To celebrate, I’ve put together a selection of process photos, most of which have not been published before.
 Posters of Rabbitat (on left) are available from my Etsy shop.
-The original fabric relief piece is currently on display at the Woods Hole Public Library and will be included in RISD ICONS: A Legacy of Illustration from Rhode Island School of Design, at the Woods Gerry Gallery, 62 Prospect St., Providence, RI.
-The exhibit is short, June 13-25.
+The original fabric relief piece is currently on display until January 17, 2015 ~ ART QUILTS XIX: Permission to Play, Storytelling Art Quilts at Vision Gallery , Chandler Center for the Arts, Chandler, Arizona.
+Two of my most popular pieces are included in this exhibit ~Rabbitat and Birds of Beebe Woods.

 I’ve finally joined the rest of the world by opening an Etsy shop!
 It’s taken a while for me to figure out what kind of items to sell, since I’ve given up mass-producing dolls and kits, etc. I could have really used a service like this 30 years ago, or even 10 years ago.
 At the moment, I’m happy to offer three brand new posters of some of my more popular fabric relief pieces; Self Portrait: A Personal History of Fashion, Rabbitat and On Halloween.